Qatar World Cup bid organizers say they have "nothing to hide"

-Britain's Sunday Times newspaper reported this month that some of the "millions of documents" it had seen linked payments by former FIFA executive committee member Mohamed Bin Hammam, a Qatari, to officials to win backing for Qatar's World Cup bid.
+The Sunday Times reported recently that some of the "millions of documents" it had seen linked payments by former FIFA executive committee member Mohamed Bin Hammam to officials to win backing for Qatar's World Cup bid.

 "Let us be clear: Mr. Bin Hammam is from Qatar, but he was not a member of Qatar's bid team."

 "We have nothing to hide ...
 In every aspect of the 2018/2022 FIFA World Cup bidding process, we strictly adhered to FIFA's rules and regulations."

 Qatar 2022 said it expected further "attacks" on the bid process this weekend, a reference to a series of articles that have appeared in the Sunday Times about the buildup to the 2010 decision on who should host the 2018 and 2022 World Cups.